 "Experiment" can be accessed from the menu Evaluate -> FT Evaluation -> Experiment.
-Figure 195 shows the "Experiment" window.
+Figure 194 shows the "Experiment" window.
 To run experiments, the user must enter values for all required fields.
 We describe each of these options below.

 - Parameter.
 The label whose value will be changed at each iteration of the experiment. - Metric.
 The metric to be evaluated. - Minimum Value.
 Initial value for the selected label. - Maximum Value.
 Final value for the selected label. - Type.
 Determines whether the value of the parameter is changed linearly or logarithmically.
-If it is logarithmic, the parameter value is changed by a base-10 logarithmic function, taking into account the minimum and maximum values.
+If it is logarithmic, the parameter value is changed by a base-10 logarithmic function, taking into account the minimum and maximum values. - Interval.
+Step size that will be taken into account when changing the value of the label.
+The label starts with the minimum value and its value is incremented considering this interval.
+At each change, the selected metric is evaluated.
+The experiment is finished when the maximum value for the label is reached.